Ronald Berndt: Joint works with Catherine Berndt

 The Berndts jointly wrote a book first in 1952 as The First Australians, which went into three editions—the last being published in 1974.
 A similar title The World of the First Australians went into five editions.

 Their publications were extensive.
 Their contribution to the 1979 Sesquicentenary of Western Australia was the book Aborigines of the West.

+Recognition and honours

-They were jointly awarded the Edgeworth David Medal in 1950 and in the 1987 Australia Day Honours each was appointed a Member of the Order of Australia for "service to anthropology, particularly in relation to the Aboriginal society and culture".
+The Berndts were jointly awarded the Edgeworth David Medal in 1950, and in the 1987 Australia Day Honours each was appointed a Member of the Order of Australia for "service to anthropology, particularly in relation to the Aboriginal society and culture".

-Legacy
+On 23 April 1987, Berndt was presented with an honorary Doctor of Letters degree by one of his former students, Robert Tonkinson, who succeeded him as professor of anthropology at UWA in 1984.

+Death and legacy

+Berndt died in Perth on 2 May 1990 and is interred at Karrakatta Cemetery.

-The collected essays in honour of the Berndts in 1990 showed the breadth of the influence of their teaching and writings, with essays by a wide spectrum of anthropologists of their time, including Claude Levi-Strauss and Raymond Firth.
+The collected essays in honour of the Berndts in 1990 showed the breadth of the influence of their teaching and writings, with essays by a wide spectrum of anthropologists of their time, including Claude Levi-Strauss, Raymond Firth, and Robert Tonkinson.

-The Berndts were avid collectors, and their collection was bequeathed to the University of Western Australia and exists as the Berndt Museum of Anthropology.
+The Berndts were avid collectors, and their collection was bequeathed to the University of Western Australia, becoming known as the Berndt Museum of Anthropology.